 Now retired, Jean Kaback was able to combine her knowledge and love of landscape architecture with her sense of style and artistic panache when she worked as owner and Fashion Consultant for Accents on Fashion.
 Jean has held other jobs during her career: conference and event planner, kindergarten teacher, director of volunteers at a nursing home and garden designer.
 She developed her own interests and at the same time focused on her family.
 She the mother of three, grandmother of six and wife of more than 50 years.
 She has found her niche with her in-home boutique offering one-of-a-kind, unusual gifts, jewelry, accessories and clothing ranging from casual to dressy.
 Arriving in the Capital Region in 1984 from Montreal, Quebec, she and her husband Dr. Martin Kaback love to travel and revel in being grandparents.
 Jean has been an Ohav member since 1984 and has been a member of the Board of Trustees since 2013.

 Jeremy Kassel and his wife Ruth have been members of Ohav Shalom since 2011, and truly love everything about the shul.
 Jeremy joined the Board of Trustees in 2017.
 Jeremy moved to Albany from his hometown in Syracuse, NY in December of 2010.
 He is the founder of his company, Kassel Construction, and is a master at all things Instagram, and is co-host of the @housecallspodcast.
-Jeremy’s and Ruth’s children Elisheva and Esther both love the Early Childhood program, and the whole family regularly attends services and events at Ohav Shalom.
+Jeremy’s and Ruth’s children Elisheva and Esther have loved the Early Childhood program, and the whole family regularly attends services and events at Ohav Shalom.

 Chairperson of the Religious Life Committee